OpenLiberty/sample-acmegifts/README.md

 ### Frontend UI:

 The Acme Gifts UI is written in Angular 2 and built in Maven using the frontend-maven-plugin.
 This plugin downloads and installs local versions of Node and NPM which makes calls to Angular CLI to install and build the source code.
 Gradle uses [ysb33r's Gradle nodejs plugin](https://gitlab.com/ysb33rOrg/nodejs-gradle-plugin) to similarly install local versions of Node and NPM to build the source code.
-Compiled files are placed in src/main/webapp which Maven builds into a war to deploy in Liberty.
+Compiled files are placed in src/main/webapp which builds into a war to deploy in Liberty.

 #### Build and Start
 ##### Maven